How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 Wax

-True, today manufacturers have finalized the idea of their ancestors and created on the basis of wax convenient mastics, which, in addition to the properties described above, improve mechanical properties wood and give it a beautiful silky sheen.
+True, today manufacturers have finalized the idea of \u200b\u200bthe ancestors and created wax-based mastics that are easy to work with, which, in addition to the properties described above, improve mechanical properties wood and give it a beautiful silky sheen.
 The only problem is the price.
 Not every budget allows you to purchase such a miracle.

 Polymer impregnations